japila-books/spark-sql-internals/docs/spark-sql-properties.md

 Use [SQLConf.fileCommitProtocolClass](SQLConf.md#fileCommitProtocolClass) method to access the current value.

-| [[spark.sql.sources.partitionOverwriteMode]] *spark.sql.sources.partitionOverwriteMode*

-Enables <<spark-sql-dynamic-partition-inserts.md#, dynamic partition inserts>> when <<spark.sql.sources.partitionOverwriteMode-dynamic, dynamic>>

-Default: `static`

-When `INSERT OVERWRITE` a partitioned data source table with dynamic partition columns, Spark SQL supports two modes (case-insensitive):

-* [[spark.sql.sources.partitionOverwriteMode-static]] *static* - Spark deletes all the partitions that match the partition specification (e.g. `PARTITION(a=1,b)`) in the INSERT statement, before overwriting

-* [[spark.sql.sources.partitionOverwriteMode-dynamic]] *dynamic* - Spark doesn't delete partitions ahead, and only overwrites those partitions that have data written into it

-The default (<<spark.sql.sources.partitionOverwriteMode-static, STATIC>>) is to keep the same behavior of Spark prior to 2.3.
-Note that this config doesn't affect Hive serde tables, as they are always overwritten with dynamic mode.

-Use [SQLConf.partitionOverwriteMode](SQLConf.md#partitionOverwriteMode) method to access the current value.

 | [[spark.sql.pivotMaxValues]] *spark.sql.pivotMaxValues*

 Maximum number of (distinct) values that will be collected without error (when doing a spark-sql-RelationalGroupedDataset.md#pivot[pivot] without specifying the values for the pivot column)